rodrigomouracbs/Arduino-Projects/README.md

 # Arduino-Projects
 Arduino Projects for Agriculture

-Sketches for Arduino application in projects involving automation irrigation and measure of environmental variables.
+Sketches for Arduino application in projects involving automation irrigation and measuring of environmental variables.